ehienabs/Eutuxia/readme.md

 Each resource living as a k8s object that can be queried, modified, versioned, and managed by a reconcilatory loop, right in our cluster.

 ## The Deployment<a name = "deploy"></a>
-Eutuxia's infrastructure being provisioned declaratively, as well as her application configurations, means we can advantage of [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops/) best practices.
+Eutuxia's infrastructure, as well as her application configurations, being provisioned declaratively, means we can take advantage of [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops/) best practices.
 Using Git as a single source of truth, Gitops uses pull requests to automate infrastructure and applications provisioning and deployment.
 [ArgoCD](https://blog.argoproj.io/introducing-argo-cd-declarative-continuous-delivery-for-kubernetes-da2a73a780cd) is a custom resource definition that leverages K8s reconcilatory loops capabilities to sync the desired state — as specified in a git or helm repository, and the live state.